jaspervdj/jaspervdj/cv.markdown

 [jaspervdj.be](http://jaspervdj.be/), I have also given a lot of talks at various conferences and user groups.
-My talks have almost exclusively been around Haskell, and I have spoken in Ghent, Utrecht, Cambridge, New York, London and Zurich.
+My talks have almost exclusively been around Haskell, and I have spoken in Ghent, Utrecht, Cambridge, New York, London and Zürich.
 I would be happy to provide a full list of topics and slides on request.

 During the time I was at [Ghent University], I was in the organizing committee